Master of Arts and Psychology Specialist Degrees

 - When will I hear from the program once I have completed my application?

-The application deadline is January 10, 2015.
+The application deadline is January 10th.
 Invitations for group interviews will likely be sent in late January.
-Group interviews will be held in early February, 2015.
-Admission offers will be sent via email in mid to late February and will continue until we have a full cohort (10-12 students) for August, 2015.
+Group interviews are held in early February.
+Admission offers are sent via email in mid to late February, and we will continue to make offers until we have a full cohort (12-14 students) for the upcoming Fall semester.